ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

-5. If you are not the account administrator, the following commands can be used because of the Editor permission set at the beginning of the tutorial.
+5. If you are not the account administrator, the following commands can be used because of the Viewer permission set at the beginning of the tutorial.
     ```sh
     ibmcloud billing resource-instances-usage -o $ORG_NAME
     ```